Uki99/processManager/README.md

 # processManager
-Simple to use memory manipulation tool/library intended for game hacking.
+Simple to use memory manipulation tool/library intended for game hacking written in C++.
 It is designed to work on both internal hacks (which have direct access to process memory) and external hacks which uses Windows API functions such as **WriteProcessMemory()** and **ReadProcessMemory()** for memory manipulation.

 A very basic in-game name changer for the game Call of Duty: Mondern Warfare 3 can be seen bellow.